 ~ Back to Top

-What if I still have a balance on my account after all of my institutional charges are paid?
+What if I still have remaining aid on my account after all of my institutional charges are paid?

-Financial aid refunds are now deposited into your Coyote Card or Direct Deposit.
+Financial aid refunds are now deposited into your Coyote Card or Direct Deposit for any aid remaining that you were eligible for an did not use.

 How do I determine my enrollment status?